savi-lang/savi/spec/compiler/privacy.savi.spec.md

     Env._create
         ^~~~~~~

-- this is a private function from another library:
+- this is a private function from another package:
   :new val _create(
            ^~~~~~~
 ```

 ---

-TODO: It won't allow an interface in the local library to circumvent
+TODO: It won't allow an interface in the local package to circumvent

 ---